nextflow-io/nextflow/docs/executor.md

 :::

 :::{warning}
-Make sure the TES back-end can access the workflow work directory when data is exchanged using a local or shared file system.
+Make sure the TES backend can access the Nextflow work directory when data is exchanged using a local or shared file system.
 :::